mindaugasrukas/wertc/README.md

 WeRTC is a self-contained, browser-based P2P chat application built entirely in a single HTML file.
 It works locally or over the internet, requires no servers, and runs entirely on WebRTC.

+If you want to read more about the story behind this project, check out the [LEARNING_EXPERIMENT.md](LEARNING_EXPERIMENT.md) file.

 ## Features

 - **No Servers Required** - Pure P2P communication.